LovesTha/LovesTha.github.io/_posts/2006-07-25-panglacial-wurm-will-destroy-magic.markdown

 slug: panglacial-wurm-will-destroy-magic
 title: Panglacial Wurm Will Destroy Magic
 wordpress_id: 106
-categories:
+tags:
+- magic
-- Magic The Gathering
+- judging
 ---

 Dredge + Chromatic Spheres + Pangalatic Gargleblaster is such a nutty combo I just have to build a deck around it now.